pionl/laravel-support-controllers/readme.md

 ## Requirements

-- Laravel 5.1+ (5.2 is not supported due the Crumbs not updated yet)
+- Laravel 5.1+ or 5.2+ (5.2 is not supported when the Crumbs is - not updated yet)

+## Install

+Without Crumbs

+    composer require pion/laravel-support-controllers

+With Crumbs

+    composer require pion/laravel-support-controllers
+    composer require atorscho/crumbs 2.1.5

 ## URLTrait
 Adds a new set of protected functions for the current controller.
 Enables getting the